dgl/cloud-regions/README.md

 - "country_tld" should be the country code, with a bias towards the form used in TLDs (hk rather than cn, uk rather than gb)

-The rest of the fields should be as `./get-loc.sh "London, England"` outputs.
+The rest of the fields should be as: [./get-loc.sh](tools/get-loc.sh) "London, England" outputs.

+Make a "fetch-list" which can fetch a list of the current regions from the providers API or other provider controlled source (sources without auth such as IP lists are preferred).
+This makes it possible to regularly check for new regions so the data stays fresh.

 Explain in the README roughly how you did it, for when it comes time to update.